 - 1. All designs must comply with safety policies. - 2.
 Maximum pressure in any part of the system cannot exceed 3000 psi. - 3.
-Active Leak: An active leak is when a droplet forms and drips off a surface. - 4.
-Residual oil left on components in hard to clean areas is acceptable, but an active leak, such as when a droplet forms and drips off the surface, is not. - 5.
 There is a zero-tolerance for active leaks in the system.
-If there is an active leak, teams will have the option to repair it, but must be able to completely stop the active leak before their time to compete. - 6.
-All vehicles must be reviewed by the judges and the Technical Liaison prior to operation. - 7.
-If vehicles have an unfixable design flaw related to safety the result is elimination from event race(s) where that design element(s) is required. - 8.
-If vehicles have a design flaw, teams will have the option to repair it to be readmitted to the event races, pending review by judges and the Technical Liaison. - 9.
-All vehicles must have multiple, fully active, independent brakes that provide a fail-safe braking condition.
-Brakes should be able to hold the vehicle at a stop under the full charge of the accumulator. - If shipping to the final event, vehicles are to be void of hydraulic fluid pressure and no more than 50 PSI of gas charge.
-Vehicles are to be shipped at least 10 days before the event.
-Instructions will be provided. - 11.
+If there is an active leak, teams will have the option to repair it, but must be able to completely stop the active leak before their time to compete. - a.
+An active leak is defined as when a droplet forms and drips off a surface. - b.
+Residual oil left on components in hard to clean areas is acceptable, but an active leak, such as when a droplet forms and drips off the surface, is not. - 4.
+All vehicles must be reviewed by the judges and a Technical Liaison prior to operation. - 5.
+If vehicles have an unfixable design flaw related to safety the result is elimination from event race(s) where that design element(s) is required. - a.
+If vehicles have a design flaw, teams will have the option to repair it to be readmitted to the event races, pending review by judges and a Technical Liaison. - 6.
+All vehicles must have multiple, fully active, independent brakes that provide a fail-safe braking condition. - a.
+Teams must equip their vehicle with at least two independently actuated friction brakes (e.g., rim brakes, disc brakes).
+Vehicles with only one wheel require only one brake. - b.
+Each brake must operate on different wheels or axles. - c.
+Hydraulic circuits (e.g., regenerative braking) do not count as one of the required brakes. - d.
+Brakes should be able to hold the vehicle at a stop under the full charge of the accumulator. - 7.
+If shipping to the final event, vehicles are to be void of hydraulic fluid pressure and have no more than 50 PSI of gas charge. - a.
+Vehicles will likely be required to ship at least 10 days before the event.
+Teams should plan accordingly.
+Instructions will be provided. - 8.
 Each rider must wear a helmet.
 The helmet must comply with a nationally recognized standards organization.
 All bicycle helmets must carry a CPSC sticker.
-The burden of proof of meeting this guideline will rest with the participant. - 12.
-Guards are required to protect the rider from moving components. - 13.
+The burden of proof of meeting this guideline will rest with the participant. - 9.
+Guards are required to protect the rider from moving components. - a.
+Chain guards are required. - 10.
 Vehicles will be eliminated from the event races for any of the following reasons: - a.
 Insufficient braking capability - b.
 Lack of stability - c.
+Poor visibility

-Poor visibility - d.
+- d.
 Dangerous protrusions - e.
-Unsafe design features - 14.
-During the competition, any participant demonstrating unsportsmanlike conduct will be disqualified from the Challenge and forfeit all awards.
+Unsafe design features - 11.
+During the competition, any participant demonstrating unsportsmanlike conduct will be disqualified from the competition and forfeit all awards. - a.
 Driving under the influence is automatic elimination.
-Same rules apply as driving a motor vehicle on the highway. - 15.
+Same rules apply as driving a motor vehicle on the highway. - 12.
 Any safety concerns not covered in this document will be evaluated and addressed at the discretion of judges and Technical Liaison.